Construction Oversight on Complex Residential Projects

 The contractor speaks a technical language the owner doesn't share.
 Subcontractor bids contain line items the owner can't evaluate.
 Change order pricing includes markups the owner can't benchmark.
 Schedule decisions have cost implications the owner can't see.
 Quality judgments require construction experience the owner doesn't have.

 The owner's rep bridges this gap.
-They're an independent construction professional - typically someone with project management or construction management background - who represents the owner's interests.
+They're an independent construction professional, typically someone with project management or construction management background, who represents the owner's interests.
 They speak the contractor's language.
 They can evaluate pricing independently.
 They can identify quality issues before they become expensive.
 They can tell the owner whether a change order is reasonable, whether the schedule is realistic, whether the subcontractor work meets the specification.

 What a Good Owner's Rep Actually Does